-The year is 1938, and as the shadows of the war to come lengthen, the shadows of wars past still linger.
+The year is 1938, and as the shadows of the war to come lengthen, those of wars past still linger.
 Sixteen-year-old Bill Geiselman knows two things for sure: his grandfather is a Civil War hero, and his father was a coward in World War I.

-In a few days, the seventy-fifth anniversary of the Battle of Gettysburg will take place, marked by a gathering of veterans — both the Blue and the Gray.
-But his father has forbidden him to escort Grandpa Jacob to the reunion — or rather, ‘The Last Encampment,’ as the veterans are growing too old and feeble to travel.
+In a few days, the seventy-fifth anniversary of the Battle of Gettysburg will be commemorated by a gathering of veterans — both the Blue and the Gray.
+But his father has forbidden him to escort Grandpa Jacob to ‘The Last Encampment.’
 Following a violent argument, though, Bill’s grandfather suffers a heart attack and dies.

 Angry and guilty, Bill runs away, hitch-hiking along country roads to Gettysburg.
-Perhaps there he can find Frank Reynolds, his grandfather’s buddy during the Late Unpleasantness, and relay the news of Jacob’s passing.
-But Bill’s sheltered small-town upbringing puts him in danger.
-He’s swindled, attacked, and robbed, chased by dogs and angry farmers with shotguns.
+Perhaps there he can find his grandfather’s buddy during the Late Unpleasantness, and relay the news of Jacob’s passing.
+But Bill’s small-town upbringing puts him in danger.
+He’s swindled, attacked, and robbed, chased by dogs and farmers with shotguns.
 To survive, he finally turns to theft and deception.

 Ebook Edition, $3.99 U.S. Trade Paper Edition, $9.95 U.S.

 This Is What You Want, This Is What You Get